 A pupil is defined by the Government as a 'persistent absentee' when they miss 10% or more schooling across the school year for whatever reason.
-Absence at this level will cause considerable damage to any child's education and we need a Parent/Carer's fullest support and co-operation to tackle this.
+Absence at this level will cause considerable damage to any child's education and we need a parent/carer's fullest support and co-operation to tackle this.

 We monitor all absence, and the reasons that are given, thoroughly.
-See Attendance Monitoring Process - Appendix ${\cal C}$

-If a child is seen to have reached the PA mark or is at risk of moving towards that mark we will inform the Parent/Carer.
+If a child is seen to have reached the PA mark or is at risk of moving towards that mark we will inform the parent/carer.
 PA pupils are tracked and monitored carefully.
 We also combine this with academic tracking where absence affects attainment.

-All our PA pupils and their parents are subject to a School Improvement Meeting were a member of the Senior Leadership Team and the School Attendance and Pupil Support Officer will meet with the Parent/Carers.
+All our PA pupils and their parents are subject to a school based meeting and the plan may include: allocation of additional support through the School Nurse, Local Attendance Adviser, Home School Liaison Worker, Local Authority, Family Solutions or Social Care.
+We may also use circle time, individual incentive programmes, individual targets and participation in group activities to support us in raising attendance.